 • Loose Chainsaw Chain Effects

-The effectiveness of a chainsaw, as well as its precision, largely depends on the chain’s fitting.
+A chainsaw’s effectiveness and precision largely depend on the chain’s fitting.
 Interestingly, a loose chainsaw chain can cause the tool to cut at an angle instead of straight.

 It, therefore, stands to reason that ensuring your chainsaw chain is securely fitted on the chainsaw bar is imperative to achieve accurate and efficient operation.